-JOB APPLICANT DATA: We may collect your C.V., work history, name, contact details, details of professional status, records and qualifications, referees, salaries and social media profiles.
+JOB APPLICANT DATA: We may collect your C.V., work history, name, contact details, details of professional status, records and qualifications, referees, salaries, and social media profiles.

 PEOPLE WHOSE DATA WE RECEIVE FROM JOB APPLICANTS AND STAFF, SUCH AS REFEREES AND EMERGENCY CONTACTS: To ask for a reference, we may need the referee’s contact details (such as name, email address and telephone number).
 We will also need these details if a Job Applicant or a member of our staff has put you down as their emergency contact so that we can contact you in the event of an accident or an emergency.

 WEBSITE USERS: We collect a limited amount of data from our website users which we use to help us to improve your experience when using our website and to help us manage the services we provide.
 This includes information such as how you use our website, including the time and duration of visit, your CPU speed, the operating system/platform you are using, the frequency with which you access our website, your browser type, the location you view our website from, and the language you choose to view it in.
 We may record site traffic patterns, “clickstreams”, and the times that our website is most popular.
-If you contact us, download material or submit an application for a consultancy or employed position via the website, we will collect any information that you provide to us, for example your name and/or contact details.
-We may use that information to respond, assess and respond to your application or enquiry.
+If you contact us, download material, or submit an application for a consultancy or employed position via the website, we will collect any information that you provide to us, for example, your name and/or contact details.
+We may use that information to respond, assess, and respond to your application or inquiry.